Connecticut Rock Climbing

 Currently there is only one guide book in print; The Falcon Guide- Rock Climbing Connecticut by David Fasulo, although there have been several other guide books published by the American Alpine Club and the Ragged Mountain Foundation which are out of print.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Connecticut:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Connecticut:

 Latest Regional Forum Messages

 By Morgan Patterson

 They show up that way because you rated them only one star, but appear based on community ratings... so says Nick.